American Federation of Labor Building: Description and history

-The facade of the former American Federation of Labor Building forms a corner portion of the massive Washington Marriott Marquis hotel, set at the northwest corner of Massachusetts Avenue and 9th Street NW.
+The facade of the former American Federation of Labor Building forms a corner portion of the Washington Marriott Marquis hotel, set at the northwest corner of Massachusetts Avenue and 9th Street NW.
 It is seven stories in height, built out of brick with limestone trim.
 It presents five bays, including its original main entrance, to Massachusetts Avenue, and eight bays to 9th Street.
 The front facade is characterized by four brick piers, which separate window bays in a 1-3-1 pattern.
 In between the windows within each group are decorative limestone panels.
 The building is crowned by a projecting modillioned cornice.
 The ground floor is faced in limestone.

 The building was completed in 1916 to a design by Miburn, Heister & Company for the American Federation of Labor, which was then at a high point in its power and influence.
 Samuel Gompers, the organization's leader, characterized it as a monument to the power of labor, and its dedication include a speech by President Woodrow Wilson.
 The AFL continued to occupy the building until 1955, when its merger with the CIO prompted a need for additional office space.
 The building was then purchased by the Pipefitters Union, which used it as its headquarters.
 During its ownership the interior was modernized.
 The union sold the building in 2005 to the developers of the Washington Marriott Marquis, which serves as the main hotel for the Walter E. Washington Convention Center, which is located across the street.
 The interior spaces of the AFL building now house a lounge space, the hotel's fitness center, and four high-end suites.